mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 Inherited: | no
 Percentages: | relative to the flex container’s inner main size

 Sets the flex item's basis size.
-That is, this gives the initial size before the item is grown or shrinked using the above factors.
+That is, this gives the initial size before the item is grown or shrunk using the above factors.
 When specified as `auto`{:.value}, the item's shrink-to-fit width will be used – or automatic block height in column layout.
 Otherwise, units are resolved the same way as for the [`width`{:.prop} property](visual_formatting_model_details.html#width).
-Note that shrink-to-fit width is not implemented for tables, so they will be treated as a zero-width box when `flex-basis`{:.prop} is `auto`{:.value}, which usually leads to unsatisfactory layouting results.
+Note that shrink-to-fit width is not implemented for tables, so they will be treated as a zero-width box when `flex-basis`{:.prop} is `auto`{:.value}, instead, set a definite (non-auto) width or flex basis to ensure proper sizing.

 ### Alignment